Gadim96/Trading/signal-generator-lasso-xgb/README.md

 ## 🔄 Multi-Timeframe Signal Sync

-This project supports 2h-to-1m reconciliation to evaluate how higher-timeframe signals behave in lower-timeframe execution environments.
+This module maps **higher-timeframe signals (e.g., 2h)** to **lower-timeframe execution bars (e.g., 1m)** for realistic backtesting.
+While the default setup uses 2h and 1m, the scripts are fully generalizable to any timeframe pair.

-Key scripts:
+Scripts:
-- `sync_dfs.py`: Attaches each 2h signal to the next available 1m bar (by `Close_time`)
+- `sync_dfs.py`: Attaches signals from the higher-frequency DataFrame to the next matching execution bar
-- `validate_sync.py`: Samples matched signals for manual inspection and validation
+- `validate_sync.py`: Randomly samples matches for integrity checks and debugging

-This enables granular testing of signal behavior under 1m volatility, slippage, and ambiguity conditions — essential for realistic PnL evaluation and trade timing.
+This enables granular testing of signal behavior under 1m volatility and ambiguity conditions — essential for realistic PnL evaluation and trade timing.

 ## 📌 Notes